-COMPLAINT FORM Executive Order 1096 Revised March 29, 2019 Attachment A 6.
+Executive Order 1097 STUDENT COMPLAINT FORM Revised March 29, 2019 Attachment A 5.
+Identify individuals who may have observed or witnessed the incident(s) that you described.
+Last Name First Name Telephone Position/ Cell Phone Job Title E-mail Telephone Last Name First Name ΜI Cell Phone Position/ Job Title E-mail 6.
 Do you have any documents or electronic communications (including text messages or email) that support your complaint?
-Yes No (Please list and attach a copy.)
-7. Do you have any physical evidence (such as photographs, videos, blood tests or rape kits) that support your con nplaint?
-(Please describe.)
-8. Describe the outcome(s) you expect from filing your complaint.
+(Please list and attach a copy.)
+7. Do you have any physical evidence (such as photographs, videos, blood tests or rape kits) that support your complaint?
+(Please describe) 8.
+Describe the outcome(s) you expect from filing your complaint.
 Be as specific as possible.
 You may elect to have an Advisor present at meeting(s) and/or interview(s) which may be a Sexual Assault Victim's Advocate.
 If you indicate you will have an Advisor, you are authorizing that individual to accompany you to any meeting(s) and/or interview(s) regarding this complaint.
 The role of the Advisor is limited to observing and consulting with you.
-9. If you will be accompanied by an Advisor, please provide the name and telephone number.
-Last Name First Name MI Telephone Cell Phone CERTIFICATION I certify that the information given in this complaint is true and correct to the best of my knowledge or belief.
-Print name of Complainant E Date For University Use Only: Date Complaint Received Signature Page 3 of 3
+9. If you will be accompanied by an Advisor, provide the name and telephone number.
+Telephone Last Name First Name MI Cell Phone CERTIFICATION I certify that the information given in this complaint is true and correct to the best of my knowledge or belief.
+Print Name of Student Date Signature of Student For University Use Only: Date Complaint Received Signature Page 3 of 3